Nabil Maâloul

 Maâloul was capped 74 times for his country, and participated in 1988 Summer Olympics in Seoul.
-He spent most of his playing career with his home club, ES Tunis and won it a historic treble as a coach in 2011 (league, cup and CAF Champions League).
+He spent most of his playing career with his home club, Espérance de Tunis and won it a historic treble as a coach in 2011 (league, cup and CAF Champions League).

 During his managerial career, he was in charge of three national teams: Tunisia, Kuwait, and Syria, but he also managed clubs in Tunisia and Qatar.

 Club career

 Maâloul began playing football at the age of 6 or 7, following the example of his father.
-He began his professional career at the ES Tunis at the age of 18 and then dropped his studies.
+He began his professional career at the Espérance de Tunis at the age of 18 and then dropped his studies.

-He then wore the colors of CA Bizertin during the return phase of the 1994–1995 season and then of Club Africain between 1995 and 1996, marking the end of his career, due to a disagreement with the president of the club Slim Chiboub, who does not want to sign a contract with him again after a short period in Saudi Arabia.
+He then wore the colors of Club Bizertin during the return phase of the 1994–1995 season and then of Club Africain between 1995 and 1996, marking the end of his career, due to a disagreement with the president of the club Slim Chiboub, who does not want to sign a contract with him again after a short period in Saudi Arabia.